DevDesai444/SmartECG/README.md

 L = α · MSE(forecast, y_wave) + β · BCE_with_logits(logits, y_lab)
 ```

+The default α, β are now **0.05 / 2.0** — see the note in the Findings section.

 ## Targets

 Multi-label, mapped from PTB-XL's SCP-ECG statements at likelihood ≥ 50: